mtreinik/raspberry-pi-router/README.md

 # raspberry-pi-router

-## How to configure a Raspberry Pi 4 as a home network router
+## How to configure a Raspberry Pi 4 as a home network router and a Wi-Fi access point

+Here is a how-to guide for setting up a Raspberry Pi as a home network router and a wireless Wi-Fi access point.

-## Hardware
+## Hardware requirements

 Required:
-- Raspberry Pi 4
+- Raspberry Pi (version 4 model B used here)
-- TP-LINK USB 3.0 Gigabit Ethernet adapter UE300
+- USB 3.0 Gigabit Ethernet adapter (TP-LINK UE300 used here)
 - microSD card used as the boot disk (minimum capacity 8 GB)
 - Power source

 Useful when setting up or troubleshooting:
+- Monitor
-- Monitor with a micro HDMI cable
+- Micro HDMI cable
 - USB keyboard

+## Setting up the system

 ### Initialize Boot disk